jainmanav25/Cross-Cluster-Replication/README.md

 - Ease of Management: Proxy mode simplifies cluster communication setup.

 The client is now equipped with a detailed guide to implement and maintain CCR, ensuring reliable data synchronization between the two clusters.

+You can copy and paste this Markdown content into your GitHub repository for easy reference.